SonoSAMTrack -- Segment and Track Anything on Ultrasound Images: Introduction

 \section{Introduction}

 In many of the AI-powered ultrasound imaging applications, semantic segmentation of objects is of fundamental importance.
 While, popular DL architectures like U-Net\cite{unet} achieve state-of-the-art (SOTA) performance, the biggest bottleneck is in getting annotated data.
 Obtaining exact contour markings of objects of interest in ultrasound, mandates involvement of experts with clinical knowledge, is often tedious and time-consuming.
 The issue is exacerbated in 3-D or 2-D+t volumes, where getting dense contour marking for multiple objects across all the frames for a subject alone is extremely challenging.
 Recently, AI-powered tools have become popular for assisting object annotation in natural images.
 By learning on large number of image-mask pairs in the order of billions \cite{SAM}, these models learn the concept of ``objectness" and function as generic, class-agnostic object segmentors.
 Models like FocalClick \cite{FocalClick}, Segment anything (SAM) \cite{SAM} have advanced ``promptable" segmentation, where user supplies prompts and models will automatically delineate objects of interest.
 The different types of user prompts are scribbles \cite{scribbles1,scribbles2}, bounding box \cite{bbox1,bbox2}, extreme points \cite{extreme}, clicks (most explored owing to ease of use), texts and images \cite{CLIP}.
+Among these options, the clicks have been most explored due to their simplicity and ease of use.
+Bounding box and extreme points demand more effort from users to capture the extents accurately; scribbles pose difficulty in simulating user behavior during training.
+Text and image based prompts require additional annotations.
+Early click based segmentation approaches formulated the task as an optimization problem of obtaining similar, connected region with reference to the region identified by the user prompt.
+These early approaches utilized graph based approaches \cite{GraphCut}, gaussian mixture models \cite{GrabCut}, and other related methods.
+Broadly these methods rely on strongly specified representation of semantic information and thus would demand large amount of user prompts to complete the task.
+One of the earlier attempts in click-based segmentation framework was presented in \cite{DeepCut}.The method utilized input image and user clicks represented as distance maps as additional input for a CNN to predict a segmentation mask \cite{DeepCut}.